kwonus/Quelle-Obsolete/Quelle.md

 The absence of double-quotes means that the statement is unquoted.

-**Quoted SEARCH segment:** a quoted segment contains a single string of terms to search.
+**Quoted SEARCH clause:** a quoted clause contains a single string of terms to search.
 An explicit match on the string is required.
 However, an ellipsis ( … ) can be used to indicate that wildcards may appear within the quoted string.

 **NOTES:**

-It is called *quoted,* as the entire segment is sandwiched on both sides by double-quotes ( " ).
+It is called *quoted,* as the entire clause is sandwiched on both sides by double-quotes ( " ).